maliMirkec/personal-website/source/_posts/starter-project-gulp-tasks-for-css.md

 ## Linting

-> Linting is the process of running a program that will analyze code for potential errors.
+> “Linting is the process of running a program that will analyze code for potential errors.”
 >
 > Source: [StackOverflow](https://stackoverflow.com/a/8503586)